 WHAT CAN I REPORT?
 The general rule is that what happens in open court, including the identity of the parties and the contents of any documents relied on in the hearing, may be reported afterwards.
 But this general rule is subject to a number of restrictions under statute law and court rules.
 The same applies to private hearings, but these are subject to even more restrictions.
 The nature of the restrictions depends on the type of hearing.
 Moreover, different restrictions apply during the hearing to those that may apply after judgment has been given.
+In most Court of Protection cases automatic reporting restrictions relating to the identity of the person the case is about will usually be in place.
 See: Family Reporting Guidance: paras 44-46.